jabney/tinylex/README.md

 `null|undefined`: no token should be created from the match - effectively discards the match altogether, as in `[WHITESPACE]` which swallows whitespace with no other effect.
 The cursor is advanced by the length of the lexeme (match group 0).

 `function`: a function used to create the token, discard the match, and/or advance the cursor by some positive, non-zero integer amount (`TinyLex` advances the cursor to avoid infinite loops).
 Functions here can also push multiple tokens if desired.
 If the function returns `null` or `undefined`, the cursor is advanced by the length of the lexeme (match group 0).
 If the function returns a number <= 1, the cursor is advanced by one.
+The function's `this` context is set to the lexer instance.

 ```javascript
 // We could use a function to swallow whitespace.